ABOUT OUR YOGA CLASSES

 During the summer we close for the last week of June, into the first week in July.

-The definitive reference point is always the Booking Schedule.
+The definitive reference point for ascertaining whether or not there are classes is always the yoga class schedule.

-Please make sure you are on our Notification List so that you receive notice of cancellations or alterations.
+Please make sure you are on our mailing list so that you receive notice of cancellations or alterations and gain access to the Yoga Mind and Body Hub.